 Earlier in his career, Dr. Stein was co-head of research at Moody’s KMV.
 There he led the commercial development of risk management tools (including RiskCalc™ and LossCalc™) that are in use at hundreds of financial institutions worldwide, as well as creating customized analytic services for clients.
 Before his work at MKMV, Stein was the Head of Research at Moody’s Risk Management Services (MRMS) where he oversaw a team of researchers focused on building products to assess various forms of corporate credit risk.
 At MRMS Stein and his colleagues also developed a number of methodologies for validating and testing risk model performance that have become standard approaches in industry and academia.

-Dr. Stein has written over fifty professional and academic articles and serves on the editorial boards of several finance journals.
+Dr. Stein has written over sixty professional and academic articles and serves on the editorial boards of several finance and data science journals.
 He has also co-authored two full-length texts on applied analytics: Active Credit Portfolio Management in Practice (Wiley, 2009), on practical credit risk management; and Seven Methods for Transforming Corporate Data into Business Intelligence (Prentice Hall, 1997), on commercial applications of data analytics, data mining (big data) and decision systems.
 Stein is a frequent invited speaker at industry, academic and regulatory venues.

 Dr. Stein holds a Ph.D. and Masters degree from the Stern School of Business, New York University, and a Bachelors degree in Mathematics and Japanese Studies from the State University of New York at Binghamton, with undergraduate minors in Russian and East Asian Studies.
 He has been practicing Aikido since 1980.